Here is an important question for you: Why do firms run businesses?

 Digital innovation can help telecommunication companies streamline operational processes, satisfy customers, reduce costs, and increase sales.

 As the telecommunication companies have waited too long to understand and respond to this digital disruption, digital companies like Facebook and Netflix have jumped in and established themselves as the fiercest competitors to the telecommunication industry.
 These data-driven giants have grabbed a major share of the customer satisfaction pie—the main ingredient of success in today’s world.
-And to catch up, the telecommunication industry has to free up resources and employ trained, tech-savvy teams to support their customer care center and technical support units.
+And to catch up, the telecommunication industry has to free up resources and employ trained, tech-savvy teams to support their customer care center and technical customer support units.

 Customer focus is the main target.
 Telecommunications companies differentiate themselves and achieve success through customer-centric models.
 This requires drastic changes in operational, technological, and organizational processes.

-It is time for the telecommunication industry to step up their technical support to win big on customer experience and satisfaction.
-Providing technical support through digital channels is reported to increase customer satisfaction significantly.
+It is time for the telecommunication industry to step up their technical customer support to win big on customer experience and satisfaction.
+Providing technical customer support through digital channels is reported to increase customer satisfaction significantly.

-Deloitte reviews how technical support and service teams can create differentiation and give businesses a competitive edge to retain and acquire customers.
-Giffgaff, a UK virtual network operator, has set a precedent in E-care or digital technical support.
+Deloitte reviews how technical customer support teams can create differentiation and give businesses a competitive edge to retain and acquire customers.
+Giffgaff, a UK virtual network operator, has set a precedent in E-care or digital technical customer support.
 With just 33 employees, Giffgaff has a record of clearing customer queries/issues within three minutes.
 It has succeeded in building a community of users who help each other digitally and even developed Nokia and iOS applications through discussions and mutual help.

 This demonstrates an excellent example of E-care, which also results in high levels of customer engagement and satisfaction.
 Digitization makes support services leaner, quicker, and effective.
 This reduces costs and capital commitment for the company.

 The telecommunication industry hardly fares well when customer service metrics are compared.
-It has failed to fully appreciate the potential of developing digital technical support for tier one and two.
+It has failed to fully appreciate the potential of developing digital technical customer support for tier one and two.
 As the market moves faster towards more sophisticated technologies and cloud-based systems and products and services, it is necessary to avoid communication delays and ineffective solutions.

 Generation Y and Generation Z are tech savvy, have lesser time, and prefer online communication.
 Therefore, systems like E-care can accommodate and elevate their overall customer experience with a telecom operator.

-Reports by McKinsey have shown that E-care also reduces customer care center costs by 25-30% while online technical support improves customer experience by 76%.
+Reports by McKinsey have shown that E-care also reduces customer care center costs by 25-30% while online technical customer support improves customer experience by 76%.
 Another mobile operator reduced the number of support service calls by 90% by introducing sophisticated systems for E-care.
 This shows the significance of building and facilitating digital-only journeys for modern telecom users.
 A three-tiered system of technical support with advanced systems can easily navigate and anticipate problems and issue resources to the customers as required.